nevendyulgerov/initialzr/README.md

 </script>
 ```

-An initialzr app has 3 node spaces by default - helpers, modules, components.
+An initialzr app has 3 default node spaces - helpers, modules, components.
 Whether you'll use these spaces or define your own node spaces is up to you.
-The Node API supports creating of new route spaces through the augment() method.
+The Node API supports creating of new node spaces through the augment() method.

 I personally use the default node spaces in the following way: